-Chinese courier ZTO sued for "untrue statements" in $1.4 billion U.S. IPO
+Chinese courier ZTO sued for 'untrue statements' in $1.4 billion U.S. IPO

 In unaudited results for the quarter ended March published on May 17, ZTO posted a 48 percent jump in net income from a year ago and a 34 percent spike in revenue.

-The lawsuit also names ZTO IPO's smaller underwriters China Renaissance Securities, Citigroup, Credit Suisse and J.P.
-Morgan.
-They did not immediately respond to Reuters' requests for comment.
+The lawsuit also names the ZTO IPO's smaller underwriters China Renaissance Securities, Citigroup (C.N), Credit Suisse (CSGN.S) and J.P.
+Morgan (JPM.N).
+All the underwriters declined comment.

 Individual defendants, including ZTO's chief executive officer and chief financial officer, were also named.